An individual who had always been non-UK resident and non-UK domiciled had been spending more time in the UK over the last few years.

-Another important step was to advise the client on how to bring funds to the UK from overseas in a tax efficient manner under the remittance basis.
-The remittance basis was advantageous to the individual due to substantial overseas earnings which could be protected from incurring a UK tax liability providing it was not brought to or used in the UK.
+Another important step was to advise the client on how to bring funds to the UK from overseas in a tax-efficient manner under the remittance basis.
+The remittance basis was advantageous to the individual due to substantial overseas earnings that could be protected from incurring a UK tax liability providing they were not brought to or used in the UK.

 We liaised with the client’s overseas advisers and family office throughout this process.